 Lkldnow.com is configured for mobile devices.
 For quicker access, consider adding an icon to your home screen.
 Here’s how:

 iPhone, iPad: In the Safari browser, go to lkldnow.com, then tap the Share button (That’s the square one with an arrow pointing up).
 Tap the Add to Home Screen icon.
 Then tap Add.
-(As of November 2015, there is no simple way to do this in Chrome or other browsers.)
+(This isn’t available in the Chrome browser.)

 Android: In the Chrome browser, go to lkldnow.com, then tap the “hamburger” menu button and select Add to homescreen.